Updated September 2019

 Pumpkin patches dot the countryside around Columbus, and visiting is a great way to spend a crisp fall day.
 Lynd's Fruit Farm in Pataskala offers apple picking in addition to its truly legendary assortment of pumpkins and gourds.
 Hop on a tractor-drawn hay wagon and ride to the pumpkin patch, where you can pick out the best canvas for carving.
 Pigeon Roost Farms in Hebron, also has a great pumpkin patch, and you can also indulge in fire-roasted kettle corn, hay rides, face painting and a great corn maze.

-Circle S Farms in Grove City has a farm market, hay loft, petting zoo, and a sunflower maze to explore, in addition to a great pumpkin patch.
-Hann Farms on the south side of Columbus is a good spot to pick up a pre-picked pumpkin.
+Circle S Farms in Grove City has a farm market, hay loft, petting zoo and a sunflower maze to explore, in addition to a great pumpkin patch.
+Schacht Farm in Canal Winchester is a good spot to pick up a pre-picked pumpkin.
 Slate Run Historical Farm has a great pumpkin patch, in addition to a living historical village filled with heritage breeds of livestock.